FC Arsenal Kharkiv

 FC Arsenal Kharkiv is a football club based in Kharkiv, Ukraine.
-Arsenal Kharkiv currently plays in the regional competitions of Kharkiv city.
-In 2005 on the base of the club was formed another club FC Kharkiv.
-FC Arsenal has a well established infrastructure with series of stadiums and sport schools.
+Arsenal Kharkiv currently plays in the Kharkiv city competitions.
+In 2005, based on the club, another club FC Kharkiv (2005) was formed.
+FC Arsenal has a well-established infrastructure with a series of stadiums and sports schools.

 Arsenal Kharkiv withdrew from the Professional Football League of Ukraine after the 2008–09 season, while its youth teams continue to compete in national youth competitions.

 Overview

 The club was formed on 30 January 1998 at the Kharkiv Aviation Institute sports court.
 Its initial home stadium was "Spartak" and the first head coach - Valentyn Kryachko.
-The club's first game at professional level took place on 2 August 1999 in Kremenchuk against the local FC Kremin Kremenchuk, which Arsenal won 1:0.
+The club's first game at the professional level took place on 2 August 1999 in Kremenchuk against the local FC Kremin Kremenchuk, which Arsenal won 1:0.
 The club's first goal was scored by Viktor Hryhorov.

-In 2005 the club was reorganized after a successful season in the 2004–05 Ukrainian First League.
+In 2005, the club was reorganized after a successful season in the 2004–05 Ukrainian First League.
 After obtaining promotion to the Ukrainian Top League, the club yielded the opportunity to a newly established club FC Kharkiv which was led by the former coach of Arsenal Hennadiy Lytovchenko.
 Several Arsenal's leading footballers also joined the new club.

-In 2005 FC Arsenal Kharkiv started out again from the Ukrainian Second League.
+In 2005, FC Arsenal Kharkiv started again from the Ukrainian Second League.